pret/pokecrystal/free_roaming_crystal_docs/new_features.md

     - Level
     - Locations
   - Happiness
+- Berry Trees always give two berries

 ### Open World Features - DONE

 - Badges are not required to use HMs
 - Once you can use FLY, you can fly anywhere within the current region!
+- Begin the Game with a Starter (currently Squirtle)
 - Start with Pokegear
   - Map Card
   - Radio Card